 One to two weeks after an arthroscopy, patients can expect to be seen by either their surgeon or a Physician Assistant.
 At that time, they will discuss what they found during your surgery, what was done, and your recovery process.

-Sometimes you are able to begin moving your shoulder and returning to activities on your own, as you are able.
+Sometimes you are able to begin moving your shoulder and return to activities on your own, as you are able.
 Other times you may require physical therapy.
 If you are in an immobilizer shoulder sling, you are often unable to move your surgical arm other than small circles for six weeks.
 After that time, you typically begin physical therapy to regain motion of your shoulder, and eventually progress to strengthening exercises.

-It takes most patients three to four months before they are back to their daily activities; however, it can take up to a year before they no longer notice any shoulder pain.
+It takes most patients three to four months before they are back to their daily activities; however, it can take up to a year before they no longer notice shoulder pain.